“To create one’s own world in any of the arts takes courage.

 Towards the end of 2016, my mental and physical wellbeing have improved significantly and I had fully regained my confidence, I took a leapt of faith to start again.

-This time I have ventured out as an Illustrator and started my creative business providing bespoke custom illustration and design services.
+This time I have ventured out as an Illustrator and started my creative business providing bespoke custom illustration and design services to my clients.

 My delicate and intricate style of drawing, coupled together with an innate eye for detail, brought along the opportunity to work with various international luxury brands and companies on their events and commissions such as Louis Vuitton, Hermes, Burberry, Salvatore Ferragamo, Jimmy Choo, Bulgari, Estee Lauder Companies, Prada, Christian Louboutin Beauty, Victoria’s Secret, The Sheraton Towers Hotel, and Design Intervention, to name a few of my clients.